litmuschaos/v1-litmus-docs/docs/node-memory-hog.md

 ## Details

 - This experiment causes Memory resource exhaustion on the Kubernetes node.
 The experiment aims to verify resiliency of applications whose replicas may be evicted on account on nodes turning unschedulable (Not Ready) due to lack of Memory resources.
 - The Memory chaos is injected using a job running the linux stress-ng tool (a workload generator).
-The chaos is effected for a period equalling the TOTAL_CHAOS_DURATION and upto MEMORY_PERCENTAGE(out of 100).
+The chaos is effected for a period equalling the TOTAL_CHAOS_DURATION and upto MEMORY_CONSUMPTION_PERCENTAGE(out of 100) or MEMORY_CONSUMPTION_MEBIBYTES(in Mebibytes out of total available memory).
 - Application implies services.
 Can be reframed as:
 Tests application resiliency upon replica evictions caused due to lack of Memory resources